Human Resource Services (HRS) assists the Office of the Provost in administering Faculty recruitment and hiring processes.

 Key offices and contacts for Faculty recruitment are as follows:

-This office has overall university responsibility for recruitment, search and selection processes for faculty.
-All faculty positions and appointments system-wide, including tenure and tenure-track, require final approval from this office.
+Office of the Provost: This office has overall university responsibility for recruitment, search and selection processes for Faculty.
+All Faculty positions and appointments system-wide, including tenure and tenure-track, require final approval from this office.
+Website: provost.wsu.edu

-The Global Services unit of International Programs assists in the review of advertising information for tenure-track faculty positions to ensure compliance with the United State Citizenship and Immigration Services (USCIS) requirements.
+International Programs: The International Student and Scholar Services (ISSS) unit of International Programs assists in review and intake for WSU-sponsored employment visas, as well as a review of advertising information for tenure-track Faculty positions, in compliance with requirements from the United States Citizenship and Immigration Services (USCIS).
+Website: https://ip.wsu.edu/on-campus/start-here/

-Ensures EEO/AA compliance for the university.
-Additionally, the OEO is responsible for investigating complaints of discrimination or retaliation.
-The OEO provides guidance and training on employment laws, affirmative action, equal employment opportunity and discrimination.
+Office of Compliance and Civil Rights: Ensures EEO/AA compliance for the university.
+Additionally, the CCR is responsible for investigating complaints of discrimination or retaliation.
+The CCR provides guidance and training on employment laws, affirmative action, equal employment opportunity, and discrimination.

-Seeks to develop an inclusive research institution whose faculty are supported by a system that promotes career-long excellence for all—irrespective of gender.
-ADVANCE focuses on work/life transition points—especially those that disproportionately impact women—and any obstacles to recruiting, hiring, retaining, and advancing an exceptional, diverse faculty.
+ADVANCE at WSU: Seeks to develop an inclusive research institution whose Faculty are supported by a system that promotes career-long excellence for all—irrespective of gender.
+ADVANCE focuses on work/life transition points—especially those that disproportionately impact women—and any obstacles to recruiting, hiring, retaining, and advancing an exceptional, diverse Faculty.
+Website: advance.wsu.edu